rust-lang/generic-associated-types-initiative/design_patterns/iterable.md

 * `LendingIterator` (and other `LendingFoo`) traits, which permit one to iterate over items but where the data may be stored within the iterator itself;
 * etc.

-The `where Self: 'me` shown in the summary is (hopefully) a temporary limitation imposed by the current [MVP](../mvp.md).
+The `where Self: 'me` shown in the summary is (hopefully) a temporary limitation imposed by the current MVP.
 It indicates that the `'me` lifetime can be used to borrow data from `Self`.
 Currently these where clauses are mandatory; they may be defaulted or made optional in the future.
-For a deeper explanation, see the [outlives-defaults](../../design-discussions/outlives-defaults.md) design discussion.
+For a deeper explanation, see the [required bounds](../explainer/required_bounds.md) page in the explainer.

 ## Workarounds